The Real Cost of Starting a Podcast in 2026 (Equipment, Time, and Hidden Expenses)

 Try matching that efficiency with DIY production.

-• You're recording very frequently (3+ times weekly)
+• You're recording very frequently, three or more times weekly

 • You already have audio/video production skills